 E.g., If the retailer wants the suppliers to package the products in a specific manner or if they want a particular carrier for the logistics operation, it would be mentioned in the EDI document’s specific segments.

 Some retailers follow a unique time interval or event-based trigger for the sending and receiving of EDI files.
 This ‘schedule’ has to be clearly understood.
 This is understanding the order in which EDIs have to be sent to as well as received from the retailer.

 E.g., Let us take the example of Walmart.

 Scenario 1: Assume you send Walmart an EDI 810 [Invoice].
-Walmart would then send a 997 acknowledgement back to you.
-Then you would have to wait for 24 hours to see if Walmart will send back an EDI 864 [Text Message] to highlight any issues your EDI file.
+Walmart would then send a 997 acknowledgment back to you.
+Then you would have to wait for 24 hours to see if Walmart will send back an EDI 864 [Text Message] to highlight any issues with your EDI file.

 Follow the Communication Protocols

 EDI communication protocol is the software that allows retailers and suppliers to exchange EDI documents.
 Both parties are required to use the same protocol.
 There are different kinds of communication protocols, such as VAN, AS2, FTP, OFTP, etc. A secure EDI connection protocol that the retailer prefers has to be set up.

 For example, Walmart needs an AS2 connection.
 Other retailers are usually fine with any connection.
 The supplier has to send a connection certificate, and the retailer will provide their connection certificate as well to complete the setup.
 Certificates can expire, and if not renewed on time, this will interrupt the sending/receiving of EDI files.
 Hence once the supplier’s certificate expires, they should ensure that they update the retailer with the latest one.

 Mapping is the process of fetching data from the EDI and placing it in the right tables and fields in the ERP.